sherazulhaqmirani-148/sherazulhaqmirani-148/README.md

+## 👨‍💻 About Me

 # Hi 👋, I'm Sheraz Ul Haq

 ### Data Science Student | Aspiring Data Scientist - Lahore, Pakistan

-Learning Data Science, building practical projects with Python, C#, SQL and exploring Artificial Intelligence and Machine Learning.
+I'm a Data Science student passionate about turning data and ideas into practical solutions.
+I'm currently developing my skills in **Python, SQL, C#, Object-Oriented Programming, Database Systems, Data Analysis, and Machine Learning**.

+I enjoy building real-world projects that combine **software development, databases, and data-driven thinking**.
+I'm continuously learning new technologies, improving my problem-solving skills, and exploring the field of **Artificial Intelligence and Machine Learning**.

+My goal is to grow into a skilled **Data Scientist** who can use data, technology, and analytical thinking to solve meaningful real-world problems.

-**Fun fact:** I enjoy turning ideas into practical projects and learning something new every day
+**💡 Fun fact:** I enjoy turning ideas into practical projects and learning something new every day.

 ## Connect with me